mutarock/DragAndGo/README.md

 About Extension:
 --------
-DragAndGO is a chrome extension that let users open new tab with drag gesture in Chrome.
+DragAndGo is a chrome extension that let users open new tab with drag gesture in Chrome.

 ![snapshot](/images/snapshot.jpg "snapshot")